 If you make your own burgers at home, then you can season them during the mixing stage.

 Cooking Your Burgers

 Cooking time will vary depending on the thickness of your burgers.
-Most standard size ¼-pound burgers will take up to five minutes per side to be well done.
+Most standard size ¼-pound burgers will take up to max. five minutes per side to be well done.

 Add Some Smoker Chips for Even More Flavor

 Many home cooks find that adding natural wood smoke is the best way to grill frozen burgers.

 Smoke-infused burgers allow for a true steakhouse experience that will surprise your guests in the best possible way.

 Maple, hickory, mesquite, and applewood are all great for burgers.